I Recover Out Loud but I Still Depend On the Anonymity in Meetings

 As many of you may know by now, I am going through a nasty divorce, well, I am really at the beginning of it all but it has already become nasty.
 We have been separated for five months and it has been a horribly difficult transition for all of us, and a totally devastating blow right in the gut for me.
 Yet, I can already see that it has been the best decision I have ever made, and I only wish I would have made it sooner.

 Nevertheless, the family is split, people have taken clear and definite sides, and I am truly finding out who my real friends are.
-Not to mention the fact that my soon-to-be-ex-husband is also in the program and we have many mutual friends, and it appears that the fellowship has also taken sides.
+Also in the program we have many mutual friends, and it appears that the fellowship has also taken sides.
 YEP.
 Never would I have thought this would happen or be possible, but it did and so much so that people are completely disregarding mine or even his anonymity.

 AND I AM ANGRY!!!